 GeneCards Summary for CIB1 Gene

-CIB1 (Calcium And Integrin Binding 1 (Calmyrin)) is a Protein Coding gene.
-Among its related pathways are Development Angiotensin activation of ERK.
-GO annotations related to this gene include calcium ion binding and protein anchor.
-An important paralog of this gene is CHP1.
+CIB1 (Calcium And Integrin Binding 1) is a Protein Coding gene.
+Diseases associated with CIB1 include Epidermodysplasia Verruciformis 3 and Epidermodysplasia Verruciformis 1.
+Among its related pathways are Autophagy Pathway and Development Angiotensin activation of ERK.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and Ras GTPase binding.
+An important paralog of this gene is CIB4.

 UniProtKB/Swiss-Prot Summary for CIB1 Gene